LPDI-EPFL/masif-neosurf/README.md

 ```
 @article{marchand2025,
   author={Marchand, Anthony and Buckley, Stephen and Schneuing, Arne and Pacesa, Martin and Elia, Maddalena and Gainza, Pablo and Elizarova, Evgenia and Neeser, Rebecca M. and Lee, Pao-Wan and Reymond, Luc and Miao, Yangyang and Scheller, Leo and Georgeon, Sandrine and Schmidt, Joseph and Schwaller, Philippe and Maerkl, Sebastian J. and Bronstein, Michael and Correia, Bruno E.},
-  title={Targeting protein--ligand neosurfaces with a generalizable deep learning tool},
+  title={Targeting protein-ligand neosurfaces with a generalizable deep learning tool},
   journal={Nature},
   year={2025},
   month={Jan},